-- Discoloration, both on natural and dyed hair
+- Discolouration, both on natural and dyed hair colours

 - Brittle strands that break easily